Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

     Result
     * Permission for each entitlement
-    *	Audit Logs for each entitlement with a summary of the Scope (Location and Teams) of the Nedap Role.
+    *	Audit Logs for each entitlement with a summary of the Scope of the Nedap Role.
     * SubPermissions for each entitlement with an Account and location/team combination